mtdickey/ClubTrill/README.md

 It looks like Phillip Johnson from Incarnate Word is the head of the trillion club with 99 minutes...
 But wait, is he really?

 According to the father of the trillion, Mark Titus, the trillion ["loses its value"](http://clubtrillion.blogspot.com/2009/12/abhor-more-than-four.html?m=0) beyond 4 minutes of action.
-So, let's look at how these same players compare in terms of number of trillions recorded, and color each Trillion by it's number of minutes:
+So, let's look at how these same players compare in terms of number of trillions recorded, and color each Trillion by its number of minutes:

   ![Individualized and Minute Color](IndividualTrillsColorByMinutes.PNG)